salamiz/TechnicalAssessment/completed/README.txt

     - Remove the user account from the target machine.
     - Delete the SSH key pair from the client machine.
     - Stop the SSH server if it was specifically started for this test.

+**Error Messages:**

+- If the setup of the environment fails:
+    - "Error: SSH server is not installed or not running on the target machine."
+    - "Error: User account creation on the target machine failed."
+    - "Error: SSH key pair generation on the client machine failed."
+    - "Error: Copying the public key to the target machine's authorized_keys file failed."

+- If password-based authentication fails:
+    - "Error: SSH connection using password-based authentication failed."

+- If key-based authentication fails:
+    - "Error: SSH connection using key-based authentication failed."

+- If any step is skipped due to the platform-specific limitations (e.g., on Windows):
+    - "Info: Skipping step as it is not applicable on this platform."
+"""